GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/templates/project/README.md

 1. Create a new project.
 2. Set the billing account on the new project.
 3. Set IAM permissions on the new project.
-4. Turn on a set of apis in the new project.
+4. Turn on a set of APIs in the new project.
 5. Create service accounts in the new project.
-6. Create an usage export Storage bucket in the new project
+6. Create an usage export Cloud Storage bucket in the new project

 ## Prerequisites

 The prerequisites to create a project via DM.
-You can perform some of these steps via the cloud console at https://console.cloud.google.com/
+You can perform some of these steps via the Cloud Console at https://console.cloud.google.com/

 The `gcloud` command line tool is used for the deployment of the configs.